 Will I be able to book tickets for future events and exhibitions?

-If you have booked tickets for our Young Rembrandt exhibition or for upcoming events, we will be in touch soon and are prioritising those customers who have tickets for March or April.
+If you have booked tickets for our Young Rembrandt exhibition or for upcoming events, we will be in touch soon.
 We will offer the opportunity to rebook tickets where possible.
 You may wish to leave your purchase as a generous donation to the Museum.
 Where events have been cancelled, we will be offering refunds.
 Click here to see our ticketing Terms and Conditions.

 Will your future exhibitions go ahead as planned?